 What about punishments and jail time for a Gross Misdemeanor?

-Compare to felony prison: When it comes to potential incarceration, a person with an executed sentence of a year-and-one-day or longer (felony sentence) normally will be delivered to the Minnesota Commissioner of Corrections (MN DOC) with a Warrant of Commitment to serve time in Minnesota state prison.
+Compare to felony prison: A person with an executed sentence of a year-and-one-day or more is normally delivered to the Minnesota Commissioner of Corrections (MN DOC) with a Warrant of Commitment to serve time in Minnesota state prison.

-Gross misdemeanor jail: On the other hand, a person with an executed sentence of 91-days to 365-days (Gross Misdemeanor sentence) will remain under court jurisdiction and delivered to the County Jail (sometimes called “the workhouse”).
+Gross misdemeanor jail: But, a person with an executed sentence of 91-365 days will remain under court jurisdiction and is delivered to the County Jail (or “the workhouse”).

 As one would expect, a Gross Misdemeanor conviction will have worse consequences than a simple Misdemeanor conviction.